Karel Sroubek case: Richie Hardcore's text to PM Jacinda Ardern revealed

 He said that Ardern did not respond to his text message.

-Ardern revealed in December that she had received an unsolicited text from Hardcore, and acquaintance of hers and supporter of Sroubek's, after the Opposition questioned her about Hardcore's support for Sroubek during Question Time in the House.
+Ardern revealed in December that she had received an unsolicited text from Hardcore, an acquaintance of hers and supporter of Sroubek's, after the Opposition questioned her about Hardcore's support for Sroubek during Question Time in the House.

 She said she did not respond to the text message, and did not consider it to be lobbying on Sroubek's behalf as the text message was sent after Lees-Galloway had made his initial decision about Sroubek's deportation, and only after the case surfaced in the media.